BroadbandForum/obbaa/docs/using/dvda/index.md

 </rpc-reply>
 ```

--   Build the coded adapter using mvn clean install in the
+-   Build the VDA using mvn clean install in the
     obbaa/resources/examples/adapters/protocol-translation-example
-    directory:
+    directory.
+    **Warning:** The BAA micro-service must be installed and built prior to
+    building the VDA.
+See [Installing OB-BAA](../../installing/index.md#installing)
+    for instructions on how to setup the OB-BAA environment.

 ```
 	mvn clean install
 ```